Get CRM Media in your inbox -

 Why did you select Hyperion?
 We are a small, not-for-profit organization, but we have a lot of the same information needs and requirements of a Global 500 company.
 We don't have the budget of a Global 500, but we identified Hyperion, specifically Hyperion System 9 Financial Data Quality Management and Hyperion Essbase.
 Hyperion was willing to donate some of their software and services to help us get set up, so we've partnered with them and have developed a great relationship.

+How did the implementation go?
+There were two phases to the implementation.
+In 2005 we implemented Hyperion System Essbase, which we use to perform what-if analysis on the data we receive.
+In 2006 we implemented Hyperion System 9 Financial Data Quality Management to draw, convert, format, and load data into a centralized database.
 One of the biggest challenges has been Internet connectivity.
 Hyperion System 9 Data Quality Management is a Web-based application.
 While it's great because it doesn't require local installation, it's dependent on Internet bandwidth.
 For our offices in Africa, and certain parts of Asia, that's an issue because they don't have reliable Internet connectivity.
 Things have improved dramatically in Asia and Latin America, but Africa is still a couple of years behind.
 The flip side is we only require low bandwidth, as we're transmitting small text files, nothing that is graphic intensive.

 What have been the main rewards?
 The technology has been well received.
 We've been able to increase the reporting frequency but reduce the workload by automating a lot of it.
 We draw data and perform analysis in minutes, rather than weeks, which has freed our microfinance partners to spend more time with poor clients.
 Now we can analyze the performance of our clients in the Philippines relative to the performance in Colombia relative to the performance in Zimbabwe.
 We're no longer operating on assumptions--we've got the hard numbers to prove it.
 We've got a global portfolio of over $300 million so we can make better decisions to manage that and reach as many clients as possible.